Hydrogen sulfide sensor

 Hydrogen sulfide (H_{2}S) is a noxious gas characterized by its distinctive stench reminiscent of rotten eggs.
-It goes by several colloquial names, including sewer gas, stink damp, swamp gas, and manure gas.
+It goes by several colloquial names, including sour gas, sewer gas, stink damp, swamp gas, and manure gas.
 This gas naturally occurs in crude petroleum, natural gas, hot springs, and certain food items.
 In the natural world, H_{2}S is a common byproduct of the decomposition of organic matter, such as human and animal waste, in septic and sewer systems due to bacterial processes.
 Additionally, it is industrially produced in significant quantities through activities and facilities like petroleum and natural gas extraction, refining, wastewater treatment, coke ovens, tanneries, kraft paper mills, and landfills.

 A hydrogen sulfide sensor or H_{2}S sensor is a gas sensor for the measurement of hydrogen sulfide.

 Principle

 The H_{2}S sensor is a metal oxide semiconductor (MOS) sensor which operates by a reversible change in resistance caused by adsorption and desorption of hydrogen sulfide in a film with hydrogen sulfide sensitive material like tin oxide thick films and gold thin films.
 Current response time is 25 ppb to 10 ppm < one minute.